givingjar/blog.givingjar.org/_posts/2015-12-16-progress-report-1.md

 The first charity spotlight will be published next week!
 Giving Jar is on the lookout for charities to interview, too.
 If you know a charity that might be interested, [send an email][1], [tweet][3], or write on [Facebook][4].

-A meeting needs to be scheduled with Technical Rex's accountant.
+A meeting needs to be scheduled with an accountant.
 There are lots of financial considerations to be made for a startup as it rolls into the new year.

 It doesn't sound like much, but with Christmas falling at the end of the next week, it'll be enough!